Horse riding at the County Beach (Follet’s Beach)

 Sea Center Texas

-We had the best time here.
+We had the best time at Sea Center Texas.
 So much so that we went back through for a second time.
-Brody liked touching the snails and crabs with his bare hands, learning about the fish, and seeing what fish lived in the Gulf.
+Brody liked touching the snails and crabs with his bare hands, learning about the fish, and seeing what fish lived in the Texas Gulf.

 Lake Jackson Historical Museum

 Whenever Brody goes into a museum, he wants to read everything.
 Of course, I’m happy about this, but I know we will be in there for a while.
-I’m not complaining – I’m pleased about it.
-They were waiting on us to leave so they could close.
+I’m not complaining, but we got there at closing time and they were waiting for us to leave so they could close.
 The Lake Jackson Historical Museum is an excellent resource of everything Lake Jackson was and is now.

 Free Admission.